Empower Your Practice

 1. What are the most common medical billing errors?

-The most common medical billing errors include incorrect patient demographic information, mismatched treatment and diagnosis codes, and missing or invalid insurance details.
-Other frequent mistakes are duplicate billing and failing to obtain necessary authorisation numbers before treatment.
+The most common medical billing errors include incorrect patient demographic information, mismatched CPT codes and ICD-10 diagnosis codes, and missing or invalid insurance details.
+Other frequent mistakes are duplicate billing, upcoding, undercoding, and unbundling medical codes that should be submitted as a single billable service.

-To avoid billing errors, implement a Practice Management System (PMS) that automates data entry and claim scrubbing.
-Ensuring patient information is collected digitally at intake and verified in real-time against insurance databases eliminates common manual mistakes.
-Regular training for staff on coding updates and utilising software prompts for missing authorisation also significantly reduce error rates.
+To avoid billing errors, implement a Practice Management System that automates data entry and claim scrubbing.
+Ensuring patient information is collected digitally at intake and verified in real-time against payer databases eliminates common manual mistakes.
+Regular staff training on CPT code updates and HIPAA compliance requirements, combined with periodic claim audits, significantly reduces error rates over time.

 Accuracy in medical billing is ensured by integrating clinical notes directly with billing codes, ensuring the documentation supports the claim.
-Utilising automated claim scrubbing tools validates data against payer rules before submission.
+Utilising automated claim scrubbing tools validates CPT codes, HCPCS codes, and ICD-10 codes against payer rules before submission.
+Combining this automation with regular internal audits and staff training creates a sustainable process for maintaining a high clean claim rate.